typescript-cheatsheets/react/docs/advanced/types-react-ap.md

 ### Adding non-standard attributes

-The attributes allowed on host components such as `button` or `img` follow the HTML living standard.
-New features that are not yet part of specification or are only implemented by certain browsers will therefore cause a type error.
-If you specifically write code for these browsers or polyfill this attributes you can use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to still get those components type checked without having to use `any` or `@ts-ignore`.
+The attributes allowed on host components such as `button` or `img` follow the [HTML living standard](https://html.spec.whatwg.org/).
+New features that are not yet part of the living standard or are only implemented by certain browsers will therefore cause a type error.
+If you specifically write code for these browsers or polyfill these attributes you can use [module augmentation](https://www.typescriptlang.org/docs/handbook/declaration-merging.html#module-augmentation) to still get those components type checked without having to use `any` or `@ts-ignore`.